rsimon/es-place-harvest/README.md

 ## Output Format

-The desired output format is a single FeatureCollection with Feature objects such as this
+The output is a single FeatureCollection with Feature objects such as this

 ```json
 {